Epigenetic regulation of neurogenesis: Adult DNA methylation

-Neurogenesis that persists beyond embryonic development and through adulthood is referred to as adult neurogenesis.
-An important animal gene involved in the epigenetic regulation of adult neurogensis is the Growth arrest and DNA-damage-inducible, beta (GADD45b) gene, often studied in rodents like mice.
-Through the demethylation of promoters, GADD45b activates genes such as brain-derived neurotrophic factor (BDNF) and basic fibroblast growth factor (FGF2) which are essential for neural progenitor cell development.
-Consequently, when there is an upregulation of GADD45b, there is increased expression of BDNF and FGF2 resulting in more neural progenitor cells in adulthood.
+Neurogenesis that persists through adulthood is known as adult neurogenesis.
+An important animal gene involved in the epigenetic regulation of adult neurogenesis is the growth arrest and DNA-damage-inducible, beta (GADD45B) gene, often studied in rodents.
+Through the demethylation of promoters, GADD45B activates genes such as brain-derived neurotrophic factor (Bdnf) and basic fibroblast growth factor (FGF-2 or bFGF); both are essential for neural progenitor-cell development.
+There is increased expression of Bdnf and FGF2 with upregulation of GADD45B, resulting in more neural progenitor cells in adulthood.

-Histone Acetylation in Neural Stem Cell Regulation
+Histone acetylation in neural stem-cell regulation

-Histone acetylation and deacetylation: HATs add acetyl groups, loosening chromatin for gene activation, while HDACs remove them, tightening chromatin for gene repression.
+Histone acetylation and deacetylation: HATs add acetyl groups, loosening chromatin for gene activation; HDACs remove them, tightening chromatin for gene repression.

-DNA is packaged into chromatin, a structure made up of nucleosome subunits consisting of four histone proteins H2A, H2B, H3 and H4.
-Both histone acetylation and deacetylation play a role in the proliferation and self-renewal of post-embryonic neural stem cells.
-In the absence of acetylation, H4 histones retain their basic charge, allowing them to interact with the acidic pockets of H2A-H2B dimers in neighboring nucleosomes.
-This interaction reinforces nucleosome-nucleosome association, resulting in more tightly packed chromatin.
-Acetylation neutralizes the basic charge of H4 histones, disrupting these interactions and thereby preventing chromatin compaction.
-This process allows for greater expression of target genes like brain-derived neurotrophic factor which are involved in adult neurogenesis.
-Acetylation is made possible by histone acetyltransferases (HATs), which add acetyl groups to histones, promoting gene expression by loosening chromatin structure.
-Conversely, histone deacetylases (HDACs) remove acetyl groups, leading to chromatin condensation and gene repression.
-Histone acetylation plays a key role in the differentiation of nerual stem cells into specific cell types.
-A notable example is the chromatin regulator BRPF1, which is abundantly expressed in the developing central nervous system.
+DNA is packaged into chromatin, a structure made up of nucleosome subunits consisting of four histone proteins: H2A, H2B, H3 and H4.
+Histone acetylation and deacetylation play a role in the proliferation and renewal of post-embryonic neural stem cells.
+H4 histones retain their basic charge in the absence of acetylation, allowing them to interact with the acidic pockets of H2A-H2B dimers in neighboring nucleosomes.
+This interaction reinforces nucleosome-nucleosome association, resulting in more tightly-packed chromatin.
+Acetylation neutralizes the basic charge of H4 histones, disrupting these interactions and preventing chromatin compaction.
+This process allows greater expression of target genes, such as brain-derived neurotrophic factor, which are involved in adult neurogenesis.
+Acetylation is made possible by histone acetyltransferases (HATs), which add acetyl groups to histones and promote gene expression by loosening chromatin structure.
+Histone deacetylases (HDACs) remove acetyl groups, leading to chromatin condensation and gene repression.
+Histone acetylation plays a key role in the differentiation of neural stem cells into specific cell types.
+A notable example is the chromatin regulator BRPF1, which is expressed in the developing central nervous system.
 It is crucial for the formation of brain regions such as the neocortex and dentate gyrus of the hippocampus.
-BRPF1 functions by activating histone acetyltransferases like MOZ, MORF, and HBO1, which drive histone acetylation processes essential for proper neural development.
+BRPF1 functions by activating histone acetyltransferases such as MOZ, MORF, and HBO1.